Information for Residents of

 Most UniFi products are powered via Power Over Ethernet (POE), meaning that a single wire can transport both 1 Gbps Ethernet and power to the device.

-You adopt each access point into your management console, which would run on a Dream Machine.
-Once all APs are adopted, you can then create one or more SSIDs (for instance, your main one and a guest one) and whatever changes you make to the network are updated across all APs.
+You adopt each access point into your management console, which would typically run on a Cloud Gateway that also acts as your security firewall, such as this one.
+Once all APs are adopted, you can then create one or more network names (SSIDs), for instance, your main one and a guest one, and whatever changes you make to the network are updated across all APs.

 How Many and Where